griverorz/westraining-R/intro-to-R/00-intro.md

 **RStudio**

 R can be downloaded from the Comprehensive R Archive Network, [CRAN](https//cran.r-project.org).
-But we will be using RStudio, a popular IDE.
-It is possible to use R with other IDE and text editors:
+We will be using RStudio, a popular IDE. it is important to keep in mind that R (the language) and RStudio (the GUI) are separate things, and it is entirely possible to use different workflows with other tools or text editors:

 -   `emacs` through [ESS](http://ess.r-project.org/) (what I use).
 -   `vim` with the [Vim-R-Plugin](http://www.vim.org/scripts/script.php?script_id=2628).